Dirty Kuffar: Media exposure in the 2000s

 The Daily Times of Pakistan stated that "Al Qaeda's newest weapon against the West is a violent English-language rap tune".

 The British National Party has stated that "More than a tiny minority of young British Muslims turned the 'Dirty Kuffar' rap video into a cult."

 On 10 November 2004, former Jihadist Daveed Gartenstein-Ross, reviewed the song for Frontpage Magazine.

-2005
+In 2005, "Dirty Kuffar" featured extensively in a programme called Media Jihad: As Sahab Foundation, a CBC programme based on a documentary originally produced in Japan by NHK and was updated by the Discovery Times Channel.

-On the 2 August 2005 the well-known Bronx artist DJ Damien released an Internet-based tribute single in conjunction with Morcoq, entitled "Dirty Kuffar (Acoustic Tribute)."
+On 2 August 2005, the well-known Bronx artist DJ Damien released an internet-based tribute single in conjunction with Morcoq, entitled "Dirty Kuffar (Acoustic Tribute)".
 The lyrics follow the theme of the original, but in this version main Dirty Kuffars include Jacques Chirac and Lap Fung Chan.